 Elizabeth Philotera Bourne

-The high arctic is a land of extremes.
-It is stark, beautiful, and unforgiving.
-It is a place where you realize humanity is not the measure of all things.
-In a land where night lasts for three months, the first sunrise can bring you to year knees.
-After three months of unrelenting sun, the first true sunset can make you weep with joy.
+The high arctic is stark, beautiful, and unforgiving.
+It’s a place where you realize humanity is not the measure of all things.
+In a land where night lasts for three months, the first sunrise brings you to year knees.
+After three months of unrelenting daylight, the first sunset can make you weep.
 It is one of the last true wild places.
-If we lose the arctic, not only do we endanger humanity’s survival as well destroying innumerable other species, but I believe we lose our soul.
-In the Arctic, you know how small you are.
-As the human world becomes louder, brighter, and more dangerous, more than ever we need to remember that we are also part of nature, not separate or above it.
+If we lose the arctic, not only do we endanger humanity’s survival as well destroying innumerable other species, but we lose our soul.
+As the human world becomes louder, brighter, and more dangerous, more than ever we need to remember that we are part of nature, not separate or above it.

 I believe that art must speak a deeper truth than mere representation.
 My own work, while incorporating depiction, also engages with a strong heart-felt reaction.
 For me, the artist must have a passion for their subject and a core need to communicate that emotion to the viewer.
-My hope is that my work, both photographs and paintings, can inspire people to love the beauty of the Arctic.
-We need the ice.
+My hope is that my work, both photographs and paintings, can inspire people to love nature.
 We need the wild places on our increasingly crowded planet, not only for the creatures that live there but also for ourselves.